SQLThomas/Conferences/README.md

 # Conferences
-Slides and scripts from my most recent speaking gigs
+Here you find slides and scripts from my most recent speaking gigs